Replication and Reproduction

 Although such critics of Dawkins as Sterelny et al. (1996) decline to join with Dawkins in his demotion of environmental interaction, they do agree with him that replicators are special.
 They play a special role in development.
 However, they do not limit replicators to genes even in biological evolution.
 Sterelny et al. (1996) propose to extend the replicator to include nonstandard entities: “the set of developmental resources that are adapted from the transmission of similarity across the generations” (Sterelny 2001a: 338).
 For example, the sort of burrow that a particular organism digs is influenced by its genetic makeup, but if these burrows are used over and over again, characteristics of these burrows can themselves be viewed as replicators.
 The effects of these burrows get passed on from generation to generation, but not via the genes.

-As more and more nongenetic replicators are acknowledged, Dawkins' Gene's Eye view begins to gradate into the conception of the Extended Replicator, which Sterelny et al. (1996) specify as any non-genetic as well as genetic replicators.
+As more and more nongenetic replicators, including epigenetic inheritance, are acknowledged, Dawkins' Gene's Eye view begins to gradate into the conception of the Extended Replicator, which Sterelny et al. (1996) specify as any non-genetic as well as genetic replicators.
 These two views are so general that any case that can be described in one can be redescribed in the other.
 Differences lie in ease of description.
 According to Sterelny et al. (1996), the burrows that some organisms dig can function as replicators—extended replicators—while Dawkins portrays them as instance of extended phenotypes.
 The contrast is between selfish burrows and selfish genes for burrowing.

 Even so, developmental biology continued on its course until at long last we seem to understand development well enough to begin integrating it into the rest of biology.
 On the most conservative view, current versions of evolutionary theory can remain largely unchanged as development is grafted onto them.
 On a second view, both perspectives are likely to require some modification to bring off this integration.
-Our understanding of development may have to be modified, but so too for evolutionary theory.
+Our understanding of development may have to be modified, but so too for evolutionary theory (Pigliucci and Muller 2010).
 Finally, at the other extreme, development will all but replace evolutionary theory.
-In their more exuberant moments, advocates of Developmental Systems Theory (hereafter DST) seem to be claiming just that.
-Just as some molecular biologists think that molecular biology is rapidly replacing all the rest of biology, advocates of DST argue that developmental theories will simply replace current versions of evolutionary theory.
+In their more exuberant moments, some advocates of Developmental Systems Theory (hereafter DST) seem to be claiming just that.
+Just as some molecular biologists think that molecular biology is rapidly replacing all the rest of biology, some advocates of DST argue that developmental theories will simply replace current versions of evolutionary theory.

 In the continuing debate over developmental versus traditional theories of evolutionary biology, Sterelny et al. (1996) hold a fairly conservative position.
 They agree with the developmentalists that genes play no privileged role in the development of phenotypes from genotypes.
 Genes play a role in this process, simply not a privileged role.
 Genes can serve as a causal bridge from phenotype to phenotype, but other entities can do so as well.
 Genes are not the only replicators in biological evolution.
 The repeated cycles in inheritance include many different sorts of constancies and repetitions—genes, cellular machinery, phenotypic traits including behaviors, and social structures.
 Information remains central to selection processes, but genes are not the only carriers of such information.
 Genes predict phenotypic characters only in the same sense that environmental factors predict them.
 More recently, Sterelny (2000b) has argued that developmental considerations require no fundamental reevaluation of evolutionary conceptions along the lines of DST.